I Left Belize Sunburnt & Happy

 Hostels with damp towels hanging everywhere.

-There’s something weirdly freeing about travel that lowers everyone’s standards equally.
+There's something strangely freeing about travel that lowers everyone's standards equally.

 Nobody cares what you look like.

-Everyone’s just trying to get to the next island, the next dive shop, the next cheap meal.
+Everyone's just trying to catch the next ferry, find the next dive shop, or figure out where to eat.

 Golf carts everywhere.

-It definitely felt more developed and tourist-heavy than parts of mainland Belize, but after the jungle and long travel days, the shift into beach town chaos felt fun.
+It definitely felt more developed than mainland Belize, but after days in the jungle, the shift into beach-town chaos felt like exactly the right change of pace.

 Especially around Hol Chan and Shark Ray Alley.